 The outcome of this meticulous process was the development of a comprehensive taxonomy of African datasets in computer vision.
 This taxonomy, born from a flexible, inclusive, and ethically aware approach, provides a valuable resource for current research and lays a foundational framework for future explorations in the field.

-Moreover, we investigate the full publications set in addition to datasets identification and categorization, using three forms of analysis: (i) A topic analysis where we highlight what kind of computer vision research problems are mostly tackled in the African continent per region.
-For the analysis of the keywords, we use an off-the-shelf tool, SciVal\footnote{\url{http://scival.com}}, that we believe to perform a standard procedure for clustering, and the top three keywords for each publication is retrieved under "Topic Name".
-This analysis helps us to retrieve the top research topics in computer vision and the regional trends within these. (ii) A geo-temporal analysis where we take into consideration the five African regions and their publishing patterns over time. (iii) The collaboration patterns analysis where we contrast collaborations across African countries with respect to international collaborations
+Moreover, we investigate the full publications set in addition to datasets identification and categorization, using three forms of analysis: (i) A topic analysis where we highlight what kind of computer vision research problems are mostly tackled in the African continent with regional distribution.
+For this analysis we rely on the keywords of each publication and we use an off-the-shelf tool, SciVal\footnoteref{scival}, that we believe is performing a standard procedure for clustering.
+The top three keywords for each publication is retrieved under ``Topic Name''.
+This analysis helps us to retrieve the top research topics in computer vision and the regional trends within these. (ii) A geo-temporal analysis where we take into consideration the five African regions and their publishing patterns over time. (iii) The collaboration patterns analysis where we contrast collaborations across African countries with respect to international collaborations.

-\subsection{Ethical considerations}
+\subsection{Ethical Considerations}

-We report here some of the ethical considerations for the collected dataset that can guide our future work.
+We report some ethical considerations for the collected dataset that can guide our future work.
 Since we only focus on Scopus-indexed publications, there exists a bias to the English language.
 It is worth noting that the French language is widely used in multiple African countries, but unfortunately, our dataset does not include these publications or the ones in African languages.
-Finally, we document that our research team includes researchers from Nigeria, Cameroon, Benin, Egypt, Tunisia, Tanzania and Ghana spanning three African regions aligning with our goals to improve equity in research within Africa.
+Finally, we document that our research team includes researchers from Nigeria, Cameroon, Benin, Egypt, Tunisia, Tanzania and Ghana spanning four African regions (Western, Northern, Eastern and Central regions).
+Our team composition aligns with our goals to improve equity in research within Africa.

-\subsection{Manual validation results}
+\subsection{Manual Validation Results}

 We verify the results of our \emph{refined} set, in terms of the topic, that it belongs to computer vision, and the authors, that they include at least one African author.
 We randomly select 5\% of the refined set of publications, that were manually verified by the team.
 Each paper was assigned two annotators.
 For the topic verification, we manually inspected the abstract, as for the authors we ensured at least one African institution existed in the affiliations.
 Our results for the topic verification show 91.1\% accuracy with only 8.9\% of the publications wrongly assigned as computer vision.
 In the authors' verification, we report 98.4\% accuracy, which demonstrates that most of our errors were from irrelevant topics rather than the authors.
 Moreover, we report high inter-annotator agreement of 93.9\% and 96.7\% in both the topic and the authors' verification respectively.